-8. Early Help and use of the Early Help Assessment process
+8. Early Help and use of the Pathway to Change process

 The school recognises that providing timely pastoral support and early help is more effective in promoting the welfare of children than reacting later.
 Early help means providing support as soon as a problem emerges, at any point in a child's life.
-Keeping Children Safe in Education 2019 emphasises that all staff should be aware of the early help process and understand their role in it.
-All school staff are therefore trained and required to notice any concerns about children which may help to identify that they would benefit from early help; to record those concerns using Green forms (see section 20 below); and to share their concerns with the Designated Safeguarding Lead (or a Deputy DSL), who is most likely to have a complete picture and be the most appropriate person to decide how best to respond to any concerns.
+Keeping Children Safe in Education 2020 emphasises that all staff should be aware of the early help process and understand their role in it.
+All school staff are therefore trained and required to notice any concerns about children which may help to identify that they would benefit from early help; to record those concerns using Green forms or the school's identified safeguarding recording system (see section 21 below); and to share their concerns with the Designated Safeguarding Lead (or a Deputy DSL), who is most likely to have a complete picture and be the most appropriate person to decide how best to respond to any concerns.

 Early help might be simple pastoral support and something the school is able to address with parents so that the child's needs are met quickly and easily.
-The school will keep a record of any such help using the 'Pre Early Help Assessment Action Plan' to record clear targets and progress.
+The school will keep a record of any such help to record clear targets, actions for all parties including parents/carers and progress, using WCC Pathway to Change documentation as appropriate.

 It may become necessary to take some time with parents to understand a child's needs and circumstances in a more structured way.
 Children and families may also need support from a range of local agencies beyond the school.
-Where the school has identified that a structured assessment would benefit a child in order to determine how best to meet their needs and support their family; or where a child and family would benefit from co-ordinated support from more than one agency (e.g. education, health, housing, Police) and her/his parents' consent, the school will use the Early Help Assessment process to identify what help the child and family require to prevent the child's needs escalating to a point where intervention would be needed via a statutory assessment under the Children Act 1989.
+Where the school has identified that a structured assessment would benefit a child in order to determine how best to meet their needs and support their family; or where a child and family would benefit from co-ordinated support from more than one agency (e.g. education, health, housing, Police) and her/his parents' consent, the school will use the Early Help Pathway to Change process to identify what help the child and family require to prevent the child's needs escalating to a point where intervention would be needed via a statutory assessment under the Children Act 1989.

-If early help is appropriate, the Designated Safeguarding Lead (or Deputy DSL) will generally lead on liaising with other agencies and setting up an Early Help Assessment as appropriate.
-Other staff may be required to work directly with pupils and their families and to support other agencies and practitioners in an Early Help Assessment, in some cases acting as the lead professional.
+If early help is appropriate, the Designated Safeguarding Lead (or Deputy DSL) will generally lead on liaising with other agencies and setting up an Early Help Pathway to Change process as appropriate.
+Other staff may be required to work directly with pupils and their families and to support other agencies and practitioners in an Early Help Pathway to Change process, in some cases acting as the lead professional.

 The school is committed to working in partnership with children, parents and other agencies to:

-- identify situations in which children and/or their families would benefit from early help; - undertake an assessment of the need for early help when that is appropriate, using the Early Help Assessment process; and - provide targeted early help services to address the assessed needs of a child and their family, developing an action plan that will focus on activity to improve the child's outcomes.
+- identify situations in which children and/or their families would benefit from early help; - undertake an assessment of the need for early help when that is appropriate, using the Early Help Pathway to Change process; and - provide targeted early help services to address the assessed needs of a child and their family, developing an action plan that will focus on activity to improve the child's outcomes.